Updated: Jun 5

 Think about who your ideal candidate is and what’s going to appeal to them.
 Beyond money, what motivates them to get up at 7am on a winter’s morning and slog through the slush to get to work?

-If your heart is set of saving the world, invite people to join your mission.
-If you’re all about the Benjamins, write a job spec to appeal to people who are money-motivated.
+If your heart is set on saving the world, invite people to join your mission.
+If you’re all about the Benjamins, write a job spec to appeal to money-motivated people.